RxSwiftCommunity/RxGRDB/README.md

 #### `Request.rx.fetchCount(in:startImmediately:scheduler:)`

-This [database values observable](#values-observables) emits the number of results of the request after each database transaction that changes it:
+This [database values observable](#values-observables) emits the number of results of a [request](https://github.com/groue/GRDB.swift/blob/master/README.md#requests) after each database transaction that changes it:

 ```swift
 let request = Player.all()